loej/AlgoDS/README.md

 # Python: Basics & Data Structures :snake:
-The following programs cover the basics of Python, from 'Hello World' to Data Structures.
+The following programs cover the basics of Python, from print('Hello World') to Data Structures.
 The program is  based off of  various online tutorials and books.
 I will keep updating the list of books and authors.
 Licensed under a Creative Commons licence.
 # Books and Tutorials: